 The standard features will be more than enough.

 Petego Pet Tube Car Kennel – And for something completely different, if you don't have an extra-large dog who needs an indestructible cage but rather looking for something to fit multiple dogs at the back of your car, this may be a great alternative.

 This pet comfort cushion from Petego will be much cheaper and look substantially better in your car.

 Choosing the Best Travel Crate for Dogs

 Your dog's size and the mode of transportation you will be taking are the two biggest factors to take into account when choosing the best dog travel crate.
 Your pet will have to fit comfortably in the carrier without having too much excess room, and the carrier will need to be appropriate for the car, plane, train, or another mode of transportation that you'll be taking as well as easy to transport from location to location.

-If you and your dog are taking a trip by vehicle, finding a travel crate that is suitable and fits your car is actually an easy task since the majority of these travel carriers are designed for cars first.
+If you and your dog are taking a trip by vehicle, finding a travel crate that is suitable and fits your car is an easy task since most of these travel carriers are designed for cars first.
 If you are both traveling by plane, it is a good idea to be aware of the airline's pet crate policies before purchasing, as airlines require specific dimensions and rules for traveling with pets in crates.
 Some of the pet carriers are already airline-approved, and others are easy to get accepted.

 Finally, check with the travel agency (if you're using one) and all locations where you will be staying to ensure that both pets and the type of crate you're taking are allowed.